 When I've finished, what course can I do next?

-Please see other European and general history courses on the City Lit website.
+Please see French and other European history courses on the City Lit website.

 After under- and post-graduate studies in Politics and History in both France and the UK, Sébastien settled in London.
 He has been teaching at the City Lit since 2001.
 Over the years, he has covered many different subjects, including politics, history, economy and culture of Latin America, French modern history, European history, global issues and current affairs.
 In his classes, Sébastien hopes to give learners the skills, tools and information that can help them not only to make sense of the world we live in but also to understand the origins of the key issues we face.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.